There are many reasons why you may want to start coaching or learn more about coaching.

 This online course is free and can be done in your own time.
 It is a great start to learning about a range of general coaching topics and is a prerequisite if you decide to undertake the Level 1 Community Athletics Coach course.
 This course is a great option for those individuals who are not yet 16 years of age and therefore do not yet meet the minimum age eligibility for some of the other courses/workshops.

-This 6.5-hour practical face-to-face course will show you how to introduce and teach basic Little Athletics event-specific skills to kids.
-It is ideal if you want to help out at a Little Athletics centre level.
-It is also a great course for teachers.
-This course pairs well with the Level 1 Community Athletics Coach course whether undertaken before or after attending the Level 1 course.
+These practical face-to-face courses will show you how to introduce and teach basic Little Athletics event-specific skills to kids.
+They are ideal if you want to help out at a Little Athletics centre level.
+They are also a great courses for teachers.
+These courses pair well with the Level 1 Community Athletics Coach course whether undertaken before or after attending the Level 1 course.

 This 3-hour face-to-face workshop is fantastic if you plan to work with athletes of any age but is particularly useful if your interest lies in helping kids of early primary school/pre-school age.
 You will greatly benefit from attending this workshop if you help with a Tiny Tots or On Track program.
 A mix of theory and practical content is delivered.